 Uninterrupted work time: Montessori schools give kids lots of uninterrupted work time, especially at the elementary level.
 In many schools, they’re given at least one 3-hour, uninterrupted work period to focus on their chosen work, free of interruptions.
 Uninterrupted work periods are believed to improve children’s concentration, self-discipline, and work habits.

 Concrete learning: Similar to Waldorf and Reggio Emilia, Montessori learning tends to be concrete and hands-on.
 At the preschool and elementary level (and sometimes at the secondary level), kids work with lots of different concrete materials, including “manipulatives”—or self-correcting puzzles.
-They also work with blocks, rods, spindle boxes, and many other materials.
+They also work with blocks, rods, spindle boxes, and many other materials, and do plenty of practical activities.
 Concrete learning engages many of the senses.
 And, research has shown that it can speed up learning, especially for younger kids.

 No external rewards: In preschool and elementary school, kids aren’t given tests or assignments, or graded on any of their work.
 Kids also aren’t praised very much, and when they are praised, it’s for effort—not outcome.
 Progress is assessed informally, through observation and developmental rubrics, rather than formally, through grades or report cards.